 All 365 by Whole Foods Market brand chocolate bars, chocolate chips, and baking chocolate are certified by Fair Trade USA, and in 2021, we transitioned all tea under the same brand to be certified by either Fair Trade USA or Rainforest Alliance.
 In addition, all 365 by Whole Foods Market packaged coffee is responsibly sourced and certified according to an approved third-party certification, including Rainforest Alliance, Fair Trade USA, or Fairtrade International.
 Whole Foods Market is also a member of Conservation International’s Sustainable Coffee Challenge, a collaborative effort of companies, governments, nongovernmental organizations, research institutions, and others to transition the coffee sector to be more sustainable.

 We’re striving to source all cotton for our Amazon Private Brands apparel products from more-sustainable sources by the end of 2022.
-This includes using cotton sourced from recycled materials, from farms certified as producing organic cotton, or through Better Cotton, a global nonprofit that aims to transform the cotton supply chain by developing Better Cotton as a sustainable mainstream commodity.
+This includes using cotton sourced from recycled materials, from farms certified as producing organic cotton, through US Cotton Trust Protocol, a data-driven sustainable cotton initiative where full transparency is key, or through Better Cotton, a global nonprofit that aims to transform the cotton supply chain by developing Better Cotton as a sustainable mainstream commodity.